syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 ### Insert operation

-To pPerform the insert operation, override the Insert/InsertAsync method of the custom adaptor and add the following code in the CustomAdaptorComponent.razor.
+To perform the insert operation, override the Insert/InsertAsync method of the custom adaptor and add the following code in the CustomAdaptorComponent.razor.

 ```c#